 The Quran, an infallible book, proves once again that it is always right.
 It acknowledges that past civilizations sometimes produced superior works and proved to be more powerful, thus refuting the linear concept of history.
 Linear development may have taken place in a given period of history.
 As a matter of fact, the advancement of science, whose origins went back to the 16th century, have followed a positive trend up until the 21st century.
 However, to generalize this progressive advancement to cover all of history and every domain would be a great mistake.
 While formulating his thesis, Hegel seems to have been bewitched by the advancement of sciences from the 16th century up until his own times.

 There are more disastrous effects of this concept of history than the uninitiated may conceive.
 A glaring example is communism.
-Marx’ materialistic interpretation of Hegel led to massacres in which millions of people succumbed and gave rise to both cold and hot wars.
 As a matter of fact, the share of this Hegelian concept of history in Marx’s ideology is great.
 While Hegel evaluated history through metaphysics, Marx preferred to view history materialistically, calling his school “Historical Materialism.”